pablojvarela/com.intel.restapiref/README.md

 Usage II
 --------
-Do to a particular need, the restapiref2xhtml XSLT can be run on a restApiMap directly, without calling DITA-OT's ant process.
+Due to a particular need, the restapiref2xhtml XSLT can be run on a restApiMap directly, without calling DITA-OT's ant process.
 The result is a single-page HTML file with a precarious table of contents.

 License
 -------